donmeyer/membership-card/1802 Loader.md

 The command set is designed to make it fairly easy to talk to the Arduino loader directly from a terminal.

-You can directly enter simple programs in hex, read back memory locations, etc. Obviously to do anything complicated you'll want to use some host software such at the host utility I wrote in Python.
+You can directly enter simple programs in hex, read back memory locations, etc. Obviously to do anything complicated you'll want to use some host software such as the host utility I wrote in Python.

 Each command is terminated with a newline character.